TownLake/blog-samrhea-legacy/content/posts/2022/french-internet.md

 I crept behind the racks and began experimenting with turning things off and on.
 I eventually isolated the outage to a surge protector that did not survive the power surge - everything connected to this off-brand extension cord combo remained off.
 I sacrificed another working outlet connected to the patio sound system and, moments later, their OneAccess box flickered to life.
 On the other side of the server rack I heard Mathieu cheer.

 I climbed back out.
-We took reached for our phones, connected, and found joy.
+We reached for our phones, connected, and found joy.
 We briefly jumped up and down.
 We were free.

-## Act III: The Myth of Sisyphus
+## The Myth of Sisyphus
 I scurried back to my room to check if the Internet was working there but mostly to regale Rachel with my ordeal.
 She was happy for me, but we needed to get moving towards our dinner reservations.
 Meanwhile, Bama had pulled ahead by just one point.
 Rachel begrudgingly agreed to allow me to watch the final minutes of the game on my phone at our table.

 The hotel is built on a cliffside.
 You enter the lobby, which is the top floor, from street level.
 About thirty rooms sit on three levels below it.
 The hotel’s nicer restaurant is on that top floor and you need to pass through the lobby to reach it from the guest rooms.
 This is where the victory parade happened.